Coopertronic/useful-bash-functions/README.md

 #### find_old_pkgs()

 This function finds old packages and deletes them leaving the new ones in place.
-This does not know how to deal with names that have the same prefixs.
+This does not know how to deal with names that have the same prefixes.

 This script needs 3 parameters passed to it: